POPEYE and FRIENDS CHARACTER TRAIL

 Visit our Facebook link below for photos of all of the granite statues and a history of the project

-Sponsorships are currently being sought for the 2020 statue being added to our Trail ... it is TOAR, the twenty-thousand year old caveman who soon became one of Popeye's best friends.
-This is an excellent opportunity to sponsor a lasting tribute to your parents, grandparents, commemorate your own family.
+Sponsorships are currently being sought for the 2021 statue being added to our Trail ... it is Harold HamGravy, the original Thimble Theatre cast member and Olive Oyl's long-time love interest .
+This is an excellent opportunity to provide a lasting tribute to your parents, grandparents, commemorate your own family.
 Everyone (not just a resident of Chester) is welcome to sponsor these statues and anyone interested in helping with these projects and having themselves (their special someone, organization or business) immortalized on the statue base should contact Michael W. McClure immediately, as donor spots sell quickly.
 He can be reached by email at